Hyperparathyroid UK (HPT UK)

 It often feels as though the Hippocratic Oath of 'Do no Harm' is not relevant for hyperparathyroid patients.
 We hear of many NHS Trusts with endocrinologists acting as gatekeepers, keeping patients very unwell, preventing them from getting to see great parathyroid surgeons in the same hospital.

 Please note this information website is not manned daily but updated periodically.
-Use the contact page to email Sallie Powell or send a request to join us at our Facebook support group to interact with members.
+Use the contact page to email Sallie Powell or send a request to join us at our Facebook support group to interact other PHPT patients.
+A member complimented us this morning (06.02.2025): 'I think this group wins the award for the kindest group I have ever come across'

 Primary Hyperparathyroidism - Normocalcemic & Normohormonal classifications = same cure: